 Though, before you begin to start looking into foreign language lessons, it is a good idea to pinpoint which languages are the best to learn.
 For instance, Spanish, Mandarin, and French are more in demand than Swedish or Thai.

 If you opt for French, check out these online French classes.
-The classes are small so that you can practice speaking and get feedback from a native tutor and lessons are available 24/7 to suit your schedule.
+The classes are small so that you can practice speaking and get feedback from a native tutor.
+Additionally, lessons are available 24/7 to suit your schedule.

 You improve your chances of landing a great job.